ArcticZeroo/frozor-commands/README.md

 const {CommandArg, Command, CommandHandler} = require('frozor-commands');

-// Get the slack token from env! const bot = new SlackBot(process.env.SLACK_TOKEN);
+// Get the slack token from env! const bclient= new SlackBot(process.env.SLACK_TOKEN);

-// Set the commandHandler in the bot, useful so we don't have to deal with global variables, etc. bot.commands = new CommandHandler({bot: bot});
+// Set the commandHandler in the bclient useful so we don't have to deal with global variables, etc. bclientcommands = new CommandHandler({bclient bclient);

 class HelloCommand extends Command{
     constructor(){